 Upcoming Events

-The next meeting of the Local Governments Creating Healthy Food Environments Interest Group is scheduled for 29 July 2025 (online).
+The next meeting of the Local Governments Creating Healthy Food Environments Interest Group will be the Symposium on 16 March 2026.

 Contact Dr Cindy Needham for further information at cindy.needham@deakin.edu.au